Satchel Paige: Legacy

 In 2010, sportswriter Joe Posnanski, writing for Sports Illustrated, named Paige as the hardest thrower in the history of baseball.
 He based this, in part, on the fact that: "Joe DiMaggio would say that Paige was the best he ever faced.
 Bob Feller would say that Paige was the best he ever saw.
 Hack Wilson would say that the ball looked like a marble when it crossed the plate.
 Dizzy Dean would say that Paige's fastball made his own look like a changeup."
 Posnanski further noted that for most of his career, Satchel Paige threw nothing but fastballs.
 Nothing.
 Oh, he named them different names—Bat Dodger, Midnight Rider, Midnight Creeper, Jump Ball, Trouble Ball—but essentially they were all fastballs.
 And he was still unhittable for the better part of 15 years.
 One pitch.
 It's a lot like Mariano Rivera, except he wasn't doing it for one inning at a time.
 He was pitching complete games day after day.
 That had to be some kind of incredible fastball. ... [he was] perhaps the most precise pitcher in baseball history—he threw ludicrously hard.
 And he also threw hundreds and hundreds of innings.

 Hall of Famer Charlie Gehringer, who faced Paige at the peak of his career, said "I never hit against anybody better."

-In an article in Esquire magazine in 1976, sportswriter Harry Stein published an article called the "All Time All-Star Argument Starter", a list of five ethnic baseball teams.
-Paige, a choice Stein meant more out of sentiment than anything else, was the relief pitcher on his black team.
+The episode "The Ballad of Satchel Paige" from the Chicago-based Destination Freedom radio anthology series was broadcast by station WMAQ on May 15, 1948.

 On May 31, 1981, the ABC made-for-television movie Don't Look Back: The Story of Leroy 'Satchel' Paige aired, starring Louis Gossett Jr. as Paige, Beverly Todd as Lahoma, and former baseball pro Bubba Phillips as Coach Hardy.
 Paige was paid $10,000 for his story and technical advice.
 The film was based on the 1962 book, Maybe I'll Pitch Forever.
 In August, with great difficulty because of health problems, he attended a reunion of Negro league players held in Ashland, Kentucky, that paid special tribute to him and Cool Papa Bell.
 Attending the reunion were Willie Mays, Buck Leonard, Monte Irvin, Judy Johnson, Chet Brewer, Gene Benson, Bob Feller and Happy Chandler.

 In 1996, Paige was portrayed by Delroy Lindo in the HBO made-for-television film Soul of the Game.

-In 1999, he ranked Number 19 on Sporting News' list of the 100 Greatest Baseball Players, and was nominated as a finalist for the Major League Baseball All-Century Team.
+In 1999, he ranked Number 19 on The Sporting News' list of the 100 Greatest Baseball Players, and was nominated as a finalist for the Major League Baseball All-Century Team.

-On July 28, 2006, a statue of Satchel Paige was unveiled in Cooper Park, Cooperstown, New York commemorating the contributions of the Negro leagues to baseball.
+On July 28, 2006, a statue of Satchel Paige was unveiled in Cooper Park, Cooperstown, New York, commemorating the contributions of the Negro leagues to baseball.